 - Raise your legs straight out in front of you.
 Hold for a few seconds, then lower them back down.

 - Try to eat 5 to 6 small meals a day.
 It might be easier to breathe when your stomach is not full.

 - Do not drink a lot of liquid before or while eating your meals.

-- Ask your doctor what foods to eat to get more energy.
+- Ask your provider what foods to eat to get more energy.

 - If you smoke, now is the time to quit.
 Stay away from smokers when you are out.
 Do not allow smoking in your home.

 - Stay away from strong odors and fumes.

-- Ask your doctor or therapist what breathing exercises are good for you.
+- Ask your provider or respiratory therapist which breathing exercises are good for you.

-- Take all the medicines that your doctor prescribed for you.
+- Take all the medicines that your provider prescribed for you.

-- Talk to your doctor if you feel depressed or anxious.
+- Talk to your provider if you feel depressed or anxious.

-- Tell your doctor if you are becoming dizzy or have a lot more swelling in your legs.
+- Tell your provider if you are becoming dizzy or have a lot more swelling in your legs.

 Stay Away From Infections

-- Get a flu shot every year.
-Ask your doctor if you should get a pneumonia vaccine.
+- Get a flu shot every year and other recommended vaccines (like the COVID-19 vaccine).
+Ask your provider if you should get a pneumonia (pneumococcal) vaccine.

 - Wash your hands often.
 Always wash them after you go to the bathroom and when you are around people who are sick.